Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

-A pair of the nation's toughest rushing defenses meet when the No. 6 Oklahoma Sooners (4-0, 0-0 Big 12) bring college football's ninth-ranked rushing defense into a matchup with the Kansas State Wildcats (3-1, 0-0 Big 12), who have the No. 10 rushing defense, on Saturday, October 2, 2021.
-The Sooners are massive, 10.5-point favorites.
-The game has a point total of 52.
+Two of the nation's stingiest rushing defenses square off when the No. 6 Oklahoma Sooners (4-0, 0-0 Big 12) bring college football's ninth-ranked rushing defense into a matchup with the Kansas State Wildcats (3-1, 0-0 Big 12), who have the No. 10 rushing defense, on Saturday, October 2, 2021.
+The Sooners are heavy, 10.5-point favorites.
+The game has an over/under of 52.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.